In this section

 The CEO is supported in this role by the Executive Management Team.
 The team’s functions are to:

 The Finance Committee monitors and reviews our financial, budget and performance processes.

-The Human Resources (HR) committee determines Legal Aid Queensland’s approach to managing human resources and building on our business capability and sustainability.
+The Human Resources (HR) Committee determines Legal Aid Queensland’s approach to managing HR to support the strategic objective of building on our business capability and sustainability.
 The committee considers organisational issues relating to resourcing, performance, structure, culture and skills development, and aims to meet organisational needs while engaging employees.

 We are subject to all of the external accountability mechanisms that apply to a statutory body in Queensland, including regular budget and performance updates with Queensland Treasury and the Department of Justice and Attorney-General.